Subashh-Chaudhary/UI-Clone/README.md

 # UI-Clone
-It's all about ui clone of famous
+It's all about ui clone of famous websites.